ucbrise/cs294-rise-fa16/crypto_systems.md

 ---
 layout: page
-title: "Securing distributed systems"
+title: "Encrypted data analytics and learning"
-description: "Securing distributed systems (Raluca)"
+description: "Encrypted data analytics and learning (Raluca)"
 use_math: true
 ---

 In this lecture, we are looking at a leakage that occurs in a distributed setting, and how we can build systems that are not susceptible to this leakage.
+We then discuss two systems, one for performing data analytics and one for performing machine learning, both on data the service provider cannot see.

 <!-- ![ML-Lifecycle](assets/images/ml-lifecycle.jpg){:width="400px"}